Top Causes of Medical Malpractice

 Medication errors arise when a patient is prescribed the wrong medication or when a patient is prescribed a dangerous dosage by their health care provider.
+A patient could be harmed or killed from the side effects of too many medications.
 As most medications have serious side effects, a patient could be harmed or even killed by taking too much.
 Doctors have an obligation to ensure they are prescribing not only the right medication but also a dosage that is safe for their patient.
 If it’s shown that a doctor acted recklessly or otherwise failed to show reasonable care in regard to medication management, they could be held liable in a medical malpractice case.

 Emergency Room Negligence

 If you think you need a medical malpractice lawyer in Bakersfield, contact the Law Office of Kyle W. Jones today.
-We’ll work hard to recover the maximum amount of compensation you’re entitled to so that you can move forward.
+We fight to get the maximum compensation so you can recover and move forward with your life.